kazurayam/VisualTestingInKatalonStudio/README.md

 File path: `<projectDir>/Materials/ImageDiff/yyyyMMdd_hhmmss/ImageDiff/CURA_Homepage.yyyyMMdd_hhmmss_product-yyyyMMdd_hhmmss_develop.(6.30)FAILED.png`
 ![ImageDiff](docs/images/ImageDiff_CURA_Homepage.png)

-Why red? --- You should investigate it.
-The tool just let you know of the redness.
+The area painted red indicates that the pair of screenshots of 2 hosts are different.
+This tool does not tell you why.
+It just lets you know of the difference.
+You, as a developer, should be able to investigate the reason of the difference.

 ### Execute_chronos